sleeptoken/zettelkasten/Cortex XSIAM/Automation XSIAM.md

 ### Scripts
 Scripts within Cortex serve as potent tools for executing specific actions through commands.
 A script is attached by default, making it uneditable.
 To modify a script, users can detach it or create a duplicate.

 ### Work Plan

 Work plans are a part of issues, and contains the playbooks that are slated to be run for that issue.
+Playbooks are used to consistently perform and document security monitoring, orchestration, and response activities.

-##### work plan options
+**Work plan options**

-Change the playbook
+- Change the playbook
-Follow a Playbook - see running in real time
+- Follow a Playbook - see running in real time
-Run Again
+- Run Again
-zoom
+- zoom
-Export Playbook - in png
+- Export Playbook - in png

-#### playbook management
+#### Playbook management

 Sub-Playbook Loops
 involve the creation of loops within a parent playbook using sub-playbooks.
 The parent playbook can be configured to exit the loop based on conditions like "For Each Input" or "Built-in."
 This feature is instrumental for iterating over a set of tasks multiple times, enhancing automation capabilities.